One of Option Samurai’s unique features is the ability to scan the Average True Range vs. BreakEven point (ATR vs. BE).

 The backtesting results are positive and highlight important points:

 - Even though only 10% of the options are assigned (study conducted by the CBOE), our simple test yielded 60% profitable trades.

 - We can also see that the average win-percentage and the average win-amount are greater than the average losses.

 These results are very positive and are very impressive when remembering that buying calls are usually considered as a strategy that yields losses.

 In this case, by performing a simple scan, we can change the odds to our favor!
 It is important to note that we don’t expect traders to trade these results, but use them as a watchlist and try to increase their odds from there (shooting fish in a barrel) .

 Using ATR vs BE point on Option Samurai

-- You can use ATR vs BE point in Long call, Long put, Married call and Married put Strategies in Option Samurai.
+- You can use ATR vs BE point in the Long call, Long put, Married call, and Married put Strategies in Option Samurai.
 Also in Demo.